saikrishnauppaluri/Insurance-Cross-Sell-Prediction/README.md

 ## Steps Performed

-1.Downloading and Setting up PySpark in Colab 2.Loading Data
+1. Downloading and Setting up PySpark in Colab
+2. Loading Data
-3.Short visualization on data
+3. Short visualization on data
-4.Preparing dataset for training
+4. Preparing dataset for training
-5.Building Machine Learning Models
+5. Building Machine Learning Models
-6.Validation for comparison of different models using AUC
+6. Validation for comparison of different models using AUC

 ## Models Used